snikket-im/snikket-server/docs/advanced/config.md

 The tweak is available now so developers can ensure their client will work in SASL2-only mode, or admins can disable legacy SASL early if they are certain of only using SASL2-capable clients.

+### `SNIKKET_TWEAK_RESTRICTED_USERS_V2`

+When set to `1` this will enable an alternative implementation of "restricted users".
+It is primarily for testing the implementation that is expected to become the default in a future release.

+### `SNIKKET_TWEAK_S2S_STATUS`

+When set to `1` this will enable a module that monitors the list and health of server-to-server connections.
+This is only useful for developers, as the information cannot currently be viewed in the user interface.